To refer a child or learn more about our clinical programs, contact Layenie Grace, Director of Case Management at

-AHK Chicago – Medical Director – Peter J. Smith, MD, MA
+AHK Chief Medical Officer– Peter J. Smith, MD, MA

-The medical director for AHK Chicago is Peter J. Smith.
+The CMO for AHK is Peter J. Smith.
 Dr. Smith is currently an Associate Professor in the Department of Pediatrics at the University of Chicago.
 He is board certified in two subspecialties of pediatrics, Neurodevelopmental Disabilities (NDD) and Developmental-Behavioral Pediatrics (DBP).
 Dr. Smith also has Master’s Degree in Ethics and is a faculty member of the MacLean Center for Clinical Medical Ethics at the University of Chicago.

 Dr. Smith’s direct clinical service has included inpatient care (he is former Chief of the Medical Staff at La Rabida Children’s Hospital), work in residential schools (he is Medical Director at the Sonia Shankman Orthogenic School), and outpatient clinics (at Comer Children’s Hospital, at Easter Seals of DuPage and Fox Valley).
 Both families and colleagues respect him as a hard-working and passionate advocate for children with complex medical needs.
 Within the region, Dr. Smith has held several leadership positions.
 He has served on multiple Committees of the Illinois Chapter of the American Academy of Pediatrics (ICAAP) related to children with complex medical concerns, and he chaired one of these committees, the Committee on Children with Disabilities.